Best AI Software for Small Businesses in 2024: and Grow

 - AI Chatbots: Zendesk’s AI chatbots can handle routine inquiries, answer frequently asked questions, and escalate complex issues to human agents.
 These chatbots provide 24/7 support, improving customer satisfaction and freeing up your agents to focus on more challenging tasks.

-- Automation: Zendesk offers robust automation features that can streamline your support workflows, automatically route tickets to the appropriate agents, and trigger automated responses based on pre-defined rules.
+- Automation: Zendesk offers automation features that can your support workflows, automatically route tickets to the appropriate agents, and trigger automated responses based on pre-defined rules.
 This automation helps reduce response times and improve agent productivity.

 - Knowledge Base: Zendesk allows you to create a comprehensive knowledge base with FAQs, tutorials, and troubleshooting guides.
 This knowledge base empowers customers to find answers to their questions independently, reducing the number of support tickets and improving self-service rates.